Linuxbrew/brew/docs/Manpage.md

     cases where `formulae` is used by development or HEAD build, pass `--devel` or `--HEAD`.

+  * `shellenv`:
+    Prints export statements - run them in a shell and this installation of Homebrew will be included into your PATH, MANPATH, and INFOPATH.

+    HOMEBREW_PREFIX, HOMEBREW_CELLAR and HOMEBREW_REPOSITORY are also exported
+    to save multiple queries of those variables.

+    Consider adding evaluating the output in your dotfiles (e.g. `~/.profile`) with `eval $(brew shellenv)`

-  * `update-reset`:
+  * `update-reset` [`repositories`]:
-    Fetches and resets Homebrew and all tap repositories using `git`(1) to their latest `origin/master`.
+    Fetches and resets Homebrew and all tap repositories (or the specified `repositories`) using `git`(1) to their latest `origin/master`.
 Note this will destroy all your uncommitted or committed changes.

   * `update` [`--merge`] [`--force`]:
     Fetch the newest version of Homebrew and all formulae from GitHub using